rstradling/smartos-pallet-example/README.md

 Then follow the code in the source file.

-FIXME

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013 Ryan Stradling

 Distributed under the Eclipse Public License, the same as Clojure.